hanada31/CrashTracker/README.md

 3. Add crash inforamtion into `references/crash_info.json` file.

 Then you can run the `locate`, `precheck`, `explain`, and `generate` commands as shown in the quick start demo.

+## Additional Notes

+This paper is an extension of our previous publication in the proceedings of ICSE 2023, you can found the original information by [ICSE23 branch](https://github.com/hanada31/CrashTracker/tree/ICSE23)